fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 export type NewDiaryEntry = Omit<DiaryEntry, 'id'>;
 ```

 So besides the type _NewDiaryEntry_ we have also the Zod schema _NewEntrySchema_ that defines the shape of a new entry.
-We can use the shema to [infer](https://zod.dev/?id=type-inference) the type:
+We can use the schema to [infer](https://zod.dev/?id=type-inference) the type:

 ```js
 import { z } from 'zod';